Simon Geir Møller, Ph.D.

 - Graduate Director, Department of Biological Sciences

 Since 2002, Dr. Møller has secured over 12 million dollars in extramural research funding.
-Presently, he has a research grant from Norwegian’s Research Council that will continue until 2015.
-Three additional research grants from the West of Norway Health Authority, The Norwegian Centre for Movement Disorders and The Norwegian Parkinson’s Disease Association will continue until 2016.
+Presently, he has a research grant from The Norwegian Research Council ($950,000), two research grants from the West of Norway Health Authority ($500,000), The Norwegian Centre for Movement Disorders ($85,000), and The Norwegian Parkinson’s Disease Association ($35,000).

 Since 2001, Dr. Møller has been invited to be a Plenary Speaker or Speaker at over 40 conferences on topics related to his field.
 He has also chaired or organized several conferences in the area of Biological Sciences.